DFE-Digital/ecf-gov-guidance/content/set-up-training-for-your-early-career-teachers.md

 ## 4. Appoint an appropriate body

-Appropriate bodies quality assure an early career teacher’s induction.

-You can appoint the same appropriate body for all of your early career teachers.
+Your appropriate body will quality assure your early career teachers' induction.

 [Appoint an appropriate body](/appoint-an-appropriate-body-early-career-teachers).